 Luckily, I have some extremely smart friends and an attorney in the family who provided some guidance.

-Why was I sued?
+Why was I sued over a blog post?

 Disclaimer: I’m choosing to be vague here.
 Local news websites and broadcasts covered an event that took place a few miles from my old residence.
 The story discussed how the application of a new technology was used to help keep the public safe.
 I thought that was cool.